glpi-project/swift-library-glpi/README.md

 ## Documentation

-We maintain a detailed documentation of the project in the [project's website](https://glpi-project.github.io/swift-library-glpi/).
+We maintain a detailed documentation of the project on the [website](https://glpi-project.github.io/swift-library-glpi/).

 ## Code Example